R21 (South Africa): Route

 At the O.R.
-Tambo International Airport, south-east of Kempton Park Central, the R21 meets the R24 Freeway, which connects the airport with Johannesburg Central in the west.
+Tambo International Airport, south-east of Kempton Park Central, the R21 meets the R24 freeway, which connects the airport with Johannesburg Central in the west.
 Via the R24 (named the Albertina Sisulu Freeway), the R21 is the only freeway apart from the Ben Schoeman Freeway (designated as the N1) that links Pretoria with Johannesburg.

-North of Boksburg (just after the M41 Jet Park off-ramp), the R21 forms an interchange with the N12 Highway to Johannesburg in the west and Witbank (eMalahleni) in the east at the Rietfontein Interchange, which marks the end of the R21 being both a freeway and a toll road (e-toll highway).
-The R21 becomes Rietfontein Road when it junctions with the M44 Road (North Rand Road) at the next junction by East Rand Mall.
-Further south, at the suburb of Boksburg North, the R21 meets the M41 again and continues by way of a right turn at Rondebult Road.
-The R21 then meets the R29 (Cason Road) and continues south, bypassing Boksburg Central.
+Entering Boksburg (just after the M41 Jet Park off-ramp), the R21 forms an interchange with the N12 highway to Johannesburg in the west and Witbank (eMalahleni) in the east at the Rietfontein Interchange, which marks the end of the R21 being a freeway.
+The R21 becomes Rietfontein Road when it junctions with the M44 road (North Rand Road) at the next junction by East Point Mall.
+Further south, at the suburb of Boksburg North, the R21 meets the M41 again and continues by way of a right turn to become Rondebult Road.
+The R21 then meets the R29 (Cason Road) and continues south, passing to the west of Boksburg Central.

-After Boksburg Central, the R21 crosses the N17 Highway at Elspark and continues south through Sunward Park.
-After Sunward Park, the R21 heads south-south-east, meeting the R554 (North Boundary Road) and intersects the M43 Road (Barry Marais Road) for the second time at a t-junction in Dawn Park.
+After Boksburg Central, the R21 crosses the N17 highway at Elspark and continues south through Sunward Park.
+After Sunward Park, the R21 heads south-south-east, meeting the R554 (North Boundary Road) and intersects the M43 road (Barry Marais Road) for the second time at a t-junction in Dawn Park.

 The R21 and the M43 are co-signed south-west.
-As Bierman Road, the R21/M43 pass over the M35 Road (Germiston-Heidelberg Road), intersect with the R103, and reach an intersection with the N3 Freeway (Johannesburg-Durban Highway) just east of Vosloorus, which marks the end of the R21.
+As Bierman Road, the R21/M43 pass over the M35 road (Germiston-Heidelberg Road), intersect with the R103, and reach an intersection with the N3 freeway just east of Vosloorus, which marks the end of the R21.

 Albertina Sisulu Freeway

-As the R24 Freeway is known as the Albertina Sisulu Freeway in Ekurhuleni between Eastgate Shopping Centre and Johannesburg International Airport, the use of the name doesn't end there.
-The R21 is often also called the Albertina Sisulu Freeway, Particularly the section from the O. R. Tambo International Airport interchange north to the N1 Pretoria Eastern Bypass Flying Saucer interchange near Centurion and Pretoria in the City of Tshwane Metropolitan Municipality.It indicates that the R21 from Pretoria to the airport and the R24 from there to Bedfordview are together known as the Albertina Sisulu Freeway.
-Together, the R21 and the R24 are the only "freeway link" between Pretoria and Johannesburg apart from the Ben Schoeman Freeway.
+In 2007, the Gauteng Provincial Government announced that it would name the R21 freeway between Pretoria and the O. R. Tambo International Airport as the Albertina Sisulu Freeway.
+The R24 route from OR Tambo International Airport south-west to Bedfordview was also named the Albertina Sisulu Freeway just before the 2010 FIFA World Cup and so, these two highways (the R21 from Pretoria to the airport and the R24 from the airport to Bedfordview) are together known as the Albertina Sisulu Freeway.

-The naming of the R24 Highway from Bedfordview eastwards, together with the R21 freeway from OR Tambo International Airport northwards to Pretoria as the Albertina Sisulu Freeway was already done by the time of the 2010 FIFA World Cup.